ayushgoswamiabr/Auth-app/Readme.md

 Created a NodeJS app and user can send get request to this link https://auth-app-mern.herokuapp.com/api to get a greeting message

-### 2. Create a database in MongoDB and connect it with your Nodejs application using mongoose, then create an API to register user and insert the data in database, take the followingfields from user:
+### 2. Create a database in MongoDB and connect it with your Nodejs application using mongoose, then create an API to register user and insert the data in database, take the following fields from user:

 #### firstname